aaditya29/Sentiment-Analysis-Using-Multimodal-AI-Model/readme.md

 ## What Is Model About?

 We are going to do `Sentiment Analysis of Video` using Multimodal EmotionLines Dataset (MELD). <br>
 MELD contains the same dialogue instances available in EmotionLines, but it also encompasses audio and visual modality along with text.
-MELD has more than 1400 dialogues and 13000 utterances from Friends TV series.<br>
+MELD has more than 1400 dialogues and 13000 utterances from <b>Friends TV series.</b><br>
 Multiple speakers participated in the dialogues.
 Each utterance in a dialogue has been labeled by any of these seven emotions -- Anger, Disgust, Sadness, Joy, Neutral, Surprise and Fear.
 MELD also has sentiment (positive, negative and neutral) annotation for each utterance.